-I have a close business relationship with various mortgage lenders in Durham, and they've helped me learn some things that make the process of applying for a loan uncomplicated.
+I'm very well-connected with a lot of mortgage lenders in Durham, and they've helped me recognize a few things that make the loan application process pretty simple.

-1 – Create a list of questions regarding your loan program
+1 – Put together a list of questions about your loan program

-Be sure to bring a list of questions if you find that you do not entirely comprehend the advantages and disadvantages of all the various programs.
+Be sure you bring a list of questions if you find that you do not totally understand the advantages and disadvantages of all the various loan programs.

-I or one of my trusted lenders will assist you with understanding the advantages and disadvantages of each one, because it can be hard to know the distinctions between fixed and adjustable rate mortgages.
+I or one of my trusted lenders will be able to assist you in understanding the advantages and disadvantages of each program, because it's a challenge to understand the distinctions between fixed and adjustable rate mortgages.

-When you lock in an interest rate, it indicates that the mortgage lender holds to the mortgage interest rates for the loan – normally at the time the loan application is submitted.
+When you lock in an interest rate, it indicates that your mortgage lender keeps to the interest rates for the loan – normally at the time the loan application is presented.

-By floating the rate, you can lock the rate anytime between the day you apply for the loan and issuance of closing documents.
-Buyers who elect to float conclude the interest rates will decline in the near future.
+By floating the rate, you can lock the rate anytime between the day you apply for your loan and closing.
+Buyers who choose to float presume that the interest rates will fall in the near future.
 Click here to see the outlook for the next 90 days of interest rates.

-3 – Determine if you want to pay additional points to reduce your interest rate
+3 – Determine if you want to pay additional points to decrease your rate

-If you decide to pay additional points to lower the interest rate of your loan, you'll pay for them in cash at closing.
-Each point is 1 percent of the loan.
+When you decide to pay additional points to lower the interest rate of your mortgage loan, you will pay for them in cash at the time of closing.
+Every point is 1 percent of the mortgage loan.

-Obtaining a loan requires lots of paperwork, so you should spend some time getting your documentation together.
-Click here to get a list of common loan documentation.
+Obtaining a loan requires a lot of paperwork, so you should take some time to get all your documents together.
+Click here to get a list of normal loan documentation.